ktwrd/ktwrd/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/D1D56LQUT)

-"full-stack" javascript software developer w/ 3 years of full-time javascript development as my main langauge and 2 years of mixed knowledge of other langauges.
+"full-stack" javascript software developer w/ 3 years of full-time javascript development (started "full-time" in early 2019) as my main langauge and 5 years of mixed knowledge of other langauges (first proper langauge I learned was PHP in 2014, started using it heavily in 2015 and stopped in 2019).

 <details>
 	<summary><strong>project prefrences</strong></summary>